mattias-p/netbase/README.md

 # Netbase

 Netbase is a library to make cached DNS and ASN lookups.
-Accompanied with this library comes a CLI tool (zcache) for working with saved caches from the command line.
+It is accompanied by a CLI tool (zcache) for working with cache files.

 N.B.
 ASN lookups aren't implemented yet.